frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 ### Mirror World (to develop?)
 A 4D digital twin of space, enriched with time-evolving relevant cultural information.

+### N-gram
+A sequence of _n_ consecutive words (or sometimes, characters).

 ### Redocumentation (to develop?)
 Redocumentation is the joint-action of two processes in order to widen our temporal horizon:
 - Recollecting: the selection and rejection of some data and sources.
 - Remapping: the bending of data to fit new regulated representations.

+### Regular Expression

+A sequence of characters that define a search pattern.
+Also known as 'regex'.

 ### Regulated Representation
 A form of representation governed by a set mechansism, which encompasses both production and usage rules.
 Examples include maps, flow-chart diagrams, or name indexes.